davidstanke/tensorflow/next2018/README.md

 # TensorFlow/Java Build demo

 ## about
 This project provides a comparison between build systems/techniques.
 It's a simple Java application that wraps TensorFlow's Java JNI wrapper, which calls a native library.
-It also has a dependency on the Apache Commons "lang3" Java library, which is vendored beneath this folder.
+It has a dependency on the Apache Commons "lang3" Java library, which is vendored beneath this folder.
+There are also a number of not-terribly-useful generated Java libraries, designed to increase the complexity of the build.

 This application has been successfully built on Ubuntu 16.04.
 It _should_ work on other OSes, though native library install may be different.